danikaze/controller-overlay/README.md

 ###

 - Added a [configuration](src/configs/megadrive3.ts) for the Mega Drive mini 6B controller using the [3B design](img/megadrive3-0.3.0.gif).
+- Added a [configuration](src/configs/sufami.ts) for the Buffalo controller with the [Japanese Super Nintendo overlay](img/sufami-0.3.0.gif).
 - Added a [configuration](src/configs/nes.ts) for the Mega Drive mini 6B controller using the [NES](img/nes-0.3.0.gif).
 - Added a [configuration](src/configs/famicon.ts) for the Mega Drive mini 6B controller using the [Famicon](img/famicon-0.3.0.gif).
 - Added a [configuration](src/configs/mastersystem.ts) for the Mega Drive mini 6B controller using the [Master System](img/mastersystem-0.3.0.gif).